EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 If you are using EmulationStation-DE, you may use EmulationStation-DE's alternative emulators feature to select on a per-game basis which to run through Yuzu and which to run through Ryujinx.

-For further instruction, see [EmulationStation-DE: How to Select a Different Emulator on a Per-Game Basis](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).
+For further instructions, see [EmulationStation-DE: How to Select a Different Emulator on a Per-Game Basis](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).

 ***